by Zoria Petkoska

 2. What are the Most Comfortable Japanese Sandals?

-Setta are the most comfortable of traditional Japanese sandals, and can trace their design back to Sen no Rikyu, the 16th century tea master, father of the modern tea ceremony, and icon of Japanese aesthetics!
+Traditionally, setta are the most comfortable of Japanese sandals, and can trace their design back to Sen no Rikyu, the 16th century tea master, father of the modern tea ceremony, and icon of Japanese aesthetics!

 3. Which Japanese Sandals Should You Wear with Kimono?